srinandini8/GUI-based-calculator-to-perform-simple-and-scientific-operations/README.md

 # 3rd way program
 This program uses tkinter to create a GUI for a simple calculator that performs basic arithmetic operations.
 The user can choose the desired operation by entering a number (1, 2, 3, or 4) in the "Operator" field.
 The calculate function evaluates the expression and displays the result in a label.

+# What is TKinter?

+Tkinter is a built-in Python module for developing a GUI application.
+It's easy to use and shipped as a package with Python.
+We can visualize our data with GUI applications.

+# Why Tkinter?

+Python, when combined with Tkinter, provides a fast and easy way to create GUI applications.
+Tkinter provides a powerful object-oriented interface to the Tk GUI toolkit.
+Creating a GUI application using Tkinter is an easy task.

+# All you need to do is to follow the steps listed below:

+# Import the module Tkinter
+# Create the GUI application's main window.
+# Add one or more widgets like Button, Radiobutton, Checkbutton, Canvas, Menubutton, etc.
+# Apply the event Trigger on the widgets.
+# All Tkinter widgets have access to specific geometry management methods to organize widgets throughout the parent widget area.
+# We can use standard attributes like color, size, etc.
+# Some of the Tkinter applications that will be creating in this course:

+GUI Calculator:
+The GUI-based simple calculator can be created using the Python Tkinter module (Creating a Calculator Using Tkinter), which can perform basic arithmetic operations, i.e., addition, subtraction, multiplication, division, etc.

 # Methods

 Here in the first line we import everything from the tkinter module.
 We create a root window in the second line.
 In the third line we specify the root and what labels we are deciding to put into the root.
 Here it is just a text.
 Then to pack the label to the window we use w.pack().
 To start the execution with the event looping, we use root.mainloop()